onflow/flow/agendas/2025/sprint-kickoff/Flow-Sprint-Kickoff-11-28-2025.md

 ### Team Wins 🎉

-- We realized infra cost savings with historical ENs 5 to 23 consolitdated to a single VM (thanks Manny)
+- We realized infra cost savings with historical ENs 5 to 23 consolidated into a single VM (thanks Manny)

 ---